egeant94/Auto-Deposit-Notifier/README.md

 That's it, you're good to go :)

 # Changelogs
+- Version 2.8.0
+  Defferencieted rollbit and csgoempire messages when notifying on discord.
 - Version 2.7.0
   Deposit notifier now also works on rollbit.
 - Version 2.6.0